Traditional Armenian food – 45 Armenian dishes you must try now

 Soorj – Armenian Coffee

-Armenian coffee is black and is very, very strong, and it is a normally unfiltered coffee with a small serving size.
+Armenian coffee is black and very, very strong, and it is a normally unfiltered coffee with a small serving size.
 It is normally black coffee making it very strong.

 The dish can also be turned into a cold soup to which is added boiled potatoes, green onions, radishes, bulgur, mint, and cilantro.
 This is a refreshing soup on a very hot day.